Fine Art, Books, Poetry, & Music

-At its inception over thirty years ago, the John Natsoulas Gallery established itself as a dynamic and forward-thinking concern.
-The gallery has continued in this direction, producing historical and high-profile exhibitions, publishing hundreds of artists’ catalogs and books, hosting educational conferences, and spearheading the country’s first Transmedia Art Walk in downtown Davis, with its fifty plus sculptures and murals by local artists.
+Today, the Gallery continues in this direction, producing historical and high-profile exhibitions, publishing hundreds of artists’ catalogs and books, hosting educational conferences, and spearheading the country’s first Transmedia Art Walk in downtown Davis, with its fifty plus sculptures and murals by local artists.

-In 2008, John Natsoulas Gallery was voted the “Top Gallery in California,” one of the 250 out of 4,000 galleries chosen nationwide to be published in the Radiante Guide.
+The John Natsoulas Gallery has been voted the “Top Gallery in California”– one of the 250 out of 4,000 galleries chosen nationwide to be published in the Radiante Guide.

 “No gallery in California does more for the arts than the John Natsoulas Gallery.”